GoPro cameras won a lot of hearts by being portable and robust companions for active people.

 Solution 1: Repair corrupted GoPro videos online for free

 Sometimes the reason is that your GoPro video is corrupted.
 Repair it online with Wondershare Repairit Online for free, no download, no registration, and takes seconds to finish!
-The online version can repair over 10 video formats and 150 videos per week in a quick and safe way.
+The online version can repair 10 different video formats and 150 videos per month in a quick and safe way.